toolmantim/rack-digestif/Readme.md

 Rack::Digestif
 ==============

-A rack middleware to ensure Sprockets assets are served regardless of whether the asset digest matches.
+A rack middleware that ensures Sprockets assets are served regardless of whether the asset digest matches.

 All asset URLs such as: